Dates are high in Natural sugars like glucose, fructose, and sucrose. The high energy present in dates can be attributed to this high sugar content.

 - Improves bone health

-- Dates Rich in Fiber May Help Relieve Constipation
+- Dates are Rich in Fiber and May Help Relieve Constipation

 Dates May Promote Healthy Weight Gain